The 10 Android VPNs actually worth installing

 The verdict

-the category is hard to lose in if you avoid the free Play Store apps and the auto-renewal trap.
-Pick the trade-off you can live with: speed and streaming (Nord, Express, Surfshark), open-source privacy posture (Proton, IVPN), or signup anonymity (Mullvad).
+This category is hard to lose in, as long as you avoid the free Play Store apps and the auto-renewal trap.
+Pick the trade-off you can live with: speed and streaming (Nord, Express, Surfshark), an open-source privacy posture (Proton, IVPN), or signup anonymity (Mullvad).

 How we put this guide together

 We tested each app daily for 30 days on Pixel 8a, Galaxy S24, and OnePlus 12.
 Networks included Wi-Fi 6, 5G, hotel Wi-Fi, and one restrictive university network.
 Throughput came from speedtest.net peering, averaged across 20 measurements per server.
 Audit claims were cross-checked against each provider’s most recent published report.
-Pricing reflects May 2026 promotional rates verified at vendor checkout.
-Policy weights informed by EFF privacy resources and the UK NCSC mobile guidance.
+Pricing reflects the latest promotional rates verified at vendor checkout.
+China verdicts reflect each provider’s obfuscation features and published guidance, not first-hand testing inside mainland China.
+Policy weights were informed by EFF privacy resources and the UK NCSC mobile guidance.